mu-semtech/mu-project/README.md

 end
 ```

-Now fire this up and lets see what we have by typing:
+Now fire this up and lets see what we have by running the following command in the project root directory:

 ```bash
 docker-compose up
 ```

-in the a console in the project root directory.
-We don’t have a front end yet but with a tool like postman we can make GET, PATCH and POST calls to test the backend functionality.
+*Note: We don’t have a front-end, but with a tool like postman we can make GET, PATCH and POST calls to test the backend functionality.*

 A GET call to http://localhost/mails produces:
 ```json